cornelltech/Hack-Roosevelt-Island/README.md

-# hack roosevelt island
+# Hack Roosevelt Island #CTHacksRI
 Hack Roosevelt Island Day is the first annual volunteering day for our community partners on Roosevelt Island, hosted by Cornell Tech students.

-'#CTHacksRI

 SCHEDULE: